 The Lyons Classroom Guitar is an interesting choice for a beginner.
-It is basically designed to be purchased in large quantities by schools, so it is built to be playable as well as very durable because, obviously, school kids are going to give it a beating.
-It’s classical style, so all of the strings are nylon (the lowest three are wrapped in bronze) and it has a wider neck than a traditional steel string acoustic or an electric.
+It is designed to be purchased in large quantities by schools, so it is built to be playable as well as very durable because school kids are going to give it a beating.
+It’s classical style, so all of the strings are nylon (the lowest three are wrapped in bronze), and it has a wider neck than a traditional steel string acoustic or an electric.
 One thing that is pretty cool about this model is that you can get it in the smaller fractional sizes.
-So it works as a ‘real’ guitar for a really young child (3 or 4 years old if you get the 1/4), as opposed to getting a toy guitar.
+So it works as a ‘real’ guitar for a young child (3 or 4 years old if you get the 1/4), as opposed to getting a toy guitar.
 It is also available in 1/2, 3/4 and 4/4 (full) size models.

 For a budget instrument, the Lyons Classroom plays very well.
-The action (how high the strings sit above the fretboard) was low on the models that I have seen.
-Although some reviews do report the action to be high on the guitars they received.
+The action (how high the strings sit above the fretboard) was low on the models that I have seen, although some reviews do report the action to be high on the guitars they received.
 For kids you want the action to be low so that it is easier for them to press down the strings and play.

-As with other nylon string instruments, the strings will not stay in tune and will need to be retuned constantly until they stretch for the first couple of weeks (there is no way to avoid this if you are getting a classical style).
+As with other nylon string instruments, the strings will not stay in tune and will need to be retuned until they stretch for the first couple of weeks (there is no way to avoid this if you are getting a classical style).
 Tuning is something that beginners often find very challenging, but if you purchase a good tuner, that will help.

-The sound is decent, although if you buy one of the smaller sizes the sound varies quite a bit.
-Smaller bodied guitars produce a smaller sound and different tone than a full bodied guitar.
+The sound is decent, although if you buy one of the smaller sizes, the sound varies quite a bit.
+Smaller-bodied guitars produce a smaller sound and different tone than a full-bodied guitar.
 You might be a little surprised by this if you are expecting it to sound the full sized.

 What to look out for with the Lyons Classroom Guitar

 There are some issues with varying quality control from the manufacturer on the Lyons Classroom.
-Some batches of guitars are great and play well, while other batches have some serious workmanship issues.
+Some batches of guitars are great and play well, while other batches have some serious quality issues.
 Before purchasing this model, make sure you are aware of the return policy in case you get a poor quality instrument.